cBioPortal/datahub-study-curation-tools/gene-table-update/build-input-for-importer/Readme.md

 #### Supplemental Location `location-supp.txt`
 Manually curated. `cytoband` and/or `chromosome` info extracted from archived NCBI and/or portal DB, to supplement HGNC download and supplemental gene lists.
 ** gene entries with empty chromosome value will not be imported to the DB.

-### Steps for updating supp files
-#### Step 1 - Generate a list to include ALL genes
-- used by at least one profile in any public study
-- include field `hugo_symbol`, `entrez_id`
-- exclude `miRNA`, `phosphoprotein` genes

-#### Step 2 - Compare list with HGNC
-- compare lastest HGNC download with current list
-- combine `hugo_symbol` & `entrez_id` as combo key
-- manually curate for each results
--- hugo_symbol match, entrez_id match
--- hugo_symbol match, entrez_id unmatch
--- hugo_symbol unmatch, entrez_id match
--- hugo_symbol unmatch, entrez_id unmatch

-#### Step 3 - Adjust supplemental lists
--- for existing genes removed with update, manual curation is needed to decide if this gene should be include in the supplemental lists
--- for exisitng genes updated, add gene to list under `data-file-migration`

 ## Troubleshooting